yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Articles
 ####•A Cost–Value Approach for PrioritizingRequirements/Karlsson & Ryan
+Completion for AHP and other points in this paper
+AHP is a process to decide the priority of requirements.
+First, we need make a n*n matrix, the n is the number of requirements.
+Then, we need compare each requirement, and n(n-1)/2 comparisons are required.
+Thirdly, Use averaging over normalized columns to estimate the eigenvalues of the matrix.
+And we need the sum of each the rows, as the priority matrix.
+The fourth step assign each requirement its relative value based on the estimated eigenvalues.
+While the results may not match the priority of requirements we identify.
+The consistency index (CI) is a first indicator of result accuracy of the pairwise comparisons and CI = (λ max− n)/(n −1).
+And there is a consistency indices from the scale 1 to 9 are called RI.
+The ratio of CI to RI for the same-order matrix is called the consistency ratio (CR), which defines the accuracy of the pairwise comparisons.
+As a general rule, a consistency ratio of 0.10 or less is considered acceptable.1 This means that our result here is less than ideal.
+In practice, however, consistency ratios exceeding 0.10 occur frequently.

+Requirements cost
+Requirements value

  Misses many of the points of the paper, i.e. the novel use of pair-wise comparisons (AHP) to prioritise requirements.
 Also, the importance of viewing requirements in multiple dimensions (cost /and/ value)